When you wanted to practice Paloalto lab by yourself, you have got multiple options.

-- from the end devices tab in GNS3, drag and drop webterm end-user machine and connect it to Paloalto device like below.
+From the end devices tab in GNS3, drag and drop webterm end-user machine and connect it to Paloalto managemnt interface like below like below.

-- Configure the static IP address for the end machine
+Next what you have to do is configure the static IP address for the end user machine

 - Configure the network as below and apply the config.